Wiki · Concept · Last reviewed June 15, 2026

 Transparency and Thought Traces

-Reasoning models made thought traces politically and technically important.
-Some systems expose reasoning, some summarize it, some hide it, and some expose a polished explanation instead of the raw internal process.
+Reasoning models made thought traces technically and institutionally important.
+Some systems expose reasoning, some summarize it, some hide it, some redact it, and some expose a polished explanation instead of the raw internal process.

 Visible reasoning can help users learn, debug, and contest an answer.
 It can also create false confidence.
 A long trace can be wrong, unfaithful, selectively omitted, or optimized to look safe.
 The trace is evidence, not proof.

 For developers, thought traces are also safety artifacts.
 They may reveal reward hacking, sandbagging, hidden assumptions, misuse attempts, or tool plans.
-But training directly against bad-looking thoughts can teach models to conceal rather than stop unsafe behavior.
+OpenAI's chain-of-thought monitoring work reported that monitoring reasoning traces can detect misbehavior, but that directly penalizing "bad thoughts" can cause models to hide intent while continuing the behavior.
 This is why chain-of-thought monitorability is a separate governance problem.

 Risk Pattern